Introduction: Becoming a Friendly & Fair Teacher

 - Incorporate general goal of FFT in your approach to teaching.

 - Use neutral actions to reinforce positive behaviour: Ladder of action.
-Choose one of these four options to start working with this ladder.
 Taking the steps of the ladder enables you to teach in a relaxed way.
 Warning students or sending students out of class will no longer be necessary.

 2. Roles of the teacher